How to Transcribe Videos for Accessibility and ADA Compliance

 • Accessibility audit scores: Use tools like WAVE or axe to audit your pages

-• User feedback: Solicit feedback from users with disabilities about their experience
+• User feedback: Ask users with disabilities about their experience

 Conclusion

-Creating ADA-compliant, accessible video content is an essential practice for any organization publishing video in 2026.
-By implementing accurate transcripts, properly formatted captions, and descriptive content, you ensure that your videos reach the widest possible audience while meeting legal requirements.
+Building ADA-compliant, accessible video content is essential for any organization publishing video in 2026.
+Accurate transcripts, properly formatted captions, and descriptive content make sure your videos reach the widest possible audience while meeting legal requirements.

-Tools like VidNotes make the process straightforward and affordable, allowing creators of all sizes to produce accessible content without extensive technical expertise or large budgets.
-With automatic transcription, interactive timestamps, and multi-format exports, creating compliant transcripts has never been easier.
+Tools like VidNotes make the process straightforward and affordable, so creators of all sizes can produce accessible content without deep technical expertise or large budgets.
+With automatic transcription, interactive timestamps, and multi-format exports, building compliant transcripts has never been easier.

-Accessibility isn't just about compliance—it's about inclusion, user experience, and reaching everyone who can benefit from your content.
-Start making your videos accessible today, and you'll discover benefits that extend far beyond meeting legal requirements.
+Accessibility isn't just about compliance.
+It's about inclusion, user experience, and reaching everyone who can benefit from your content.
+Start making your videos accessible today, and you'll find benefits that go well past meeting legal requirements.

 Comparison of Accessibility-Focused Transcription Tools